TransitionbyDesign/homemaker/content/video/can-community-led-housing-help-tackle-homelessness.md

 is_published: true

 ---
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/S8nLRwxFfxo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In November 2020, we gathered a group of housing providers, homelessness support agencies, and representatives form the community-led housing sector to explore what role community led housing might play in housing those that need it most.

 The session will start with a short ‘food-for-thought’ presentation by Angelique Retief who has recently completed a piece of research on behalf of Black South West Network on housing BAME communities in Bristol using a community-led approach.

 The conversation is then split into 3 parts;

 • Designing with people rather than for them

 • Ownership & ‘hackability’

 • Housing as a service not a product